Can Eating Onions Really Help Lower Your Blood Sugar?

 The Bottom Line

-While there isn't a lot of research showing onions' role in regulating blood sugar, they are a low-glycemic food and contain sulfur compounds, which could have a blood sugar-lowering effect.
+While there isn't a lot of research into the role of onions in regulating blood sugar, they are a low-glycemic food and contain sulfur compounds, which could have a blood sugar-lowering effect.

-On top of that, onions contain healthy antioxidants that can help reduce your risk of disease.
+On top of that, onions contain healthy antioxidants that are linked to a lower risk of disease.

 If you're unsure about whether you should incorporate onions into your diet to help manage your blood sugar, talk to your doctor or a registered dietitian.
 They can help you come up with a diabetes diet plan and suggest other blood sugar-regulating foods.